 Partnership with HOME.
 As discussed elsewhere in this Plan, RRHA continues its wonderful partnership with Housing Opportunities Made Equal ("HOME") of Virginia.
 This partnership assists voucher recipients at locating housing in high opportunity areas.
-In 2021, HOME has assisted 196 of RRHA's voucher families and has worked to find them housing in high opportunity areas.
+In 202221, HOME has assisted 240196 of RRHA's voucher families, offered housing counseling services and and has worked to find them housing in high opportunity areas.